RaphaelIT7/gmod-lua-threaded/README.md

 NOTE:
 This only works on Linux because on Windows creating a ILuaInterface on another thread currently crashes the game.

+# Current Status
+Currently my focus lies on HolyLib.
+When I get to a version like 1.0 I'll get back to this and I'll probably redo most of it.

 ## What is implemented
 - [x] Shared Table
 - [x] Better Error handling(It loved to crash on any Lua error.)